 Al Abageyah in Cairo is primarily a Coptic district.
 And now that we’re back on the subject, you’ll be surprised at how many churches there are in this thoroughly Islamic city, around 400 in fact.
 It’s to Egypt’s credit that it has granted extensive religious freedom to this Christian minority, who are thought to make up around 10-15% of the population.

-Behind the garbage dump, a church with space for 10,000 people is revealed.
+Behind the garbage sorting area, a church with space for 10,000 people is revealed.
 It’s carved directly into the Mokattam cliffs that surround the eastern part of Cairo.
 Granted, there are tourists, but not many.
 On the other hand, the church is well-visited by Copts, not least by Coptic youth – even outside of church services.

 Downtown in Cairo’s new capital.
 Deserted and abandoned.